megan-yong/twitter-user-corpus/README.md

 <h2>Remarks</h2>

-- Needs refining to remove stop words such as "it's" and "i'm".
+- Words need to be lemmatised deal with words such as "it's" and "i'm".
+- Update 2024: Unfortunately, since Twitter API is no longer free (thanks a lot Elon), I am unable to carry out these changes.